-The first set of meetings was with the Regional TAC followed by the PSC and covered existing conditions of the transit system and existing measures, policies, demographics, and the draft vision, goals, and objectives of the TMP.

-- The second set of meetings was with the Local TAC's and focused on discussing the short-term transit needs within each community to develop projects for the first round of STIF funding. - The third set of meetings was with the Bend Local TAC followed by the PSC and focused on transit needs within Bend. - The fourth set of meetings was with the Regional TAC followed by the PSC and focused on the transit needs as well as transitsupportive development strategies throughout CET's service area. - The fifth set of meetings was with the Local TAC's followed by the PSC and reviewed the draft service and capital plans developed as a result of the identified transit needs.
+- The first set of meetings was with the Regional TAC followed by the PSC and covered existing conditions of the transit system and existing measures, policies, demographics, and the draft vision, goals, and objectives of the TMP. - The second set of meetings was with the Local TAC's and focused on discussing the short-term transit needs within each community to develop projects for the first round of STIF funding. - The third set of meetings was with the Bend Local TAC followed by the PSC and focused on the needs within Bend. - The fourth set of meetings was with the Regional TAC followed by the PSC and focused on the transit needs as well as transit-supportive development strategies throughout CET's service area.

-The sixth set of meetings was with each of the Local Agencies followed by the PSC and focused on the draft TMP and the recommended local agency implementation plans.
+- The fifth set of meetings was with the Local TAC's followed by the PSC and reviewed the draft service and capital plans developed as a result of the identified transit needs. - The sixth set of meetings was with each of the Local Agencies followed by the PSC and focused on the draft TMP and the recommended local agency implementation plans.

 Meeting summaries for the committee meetings can be found in the Technical Appendix.
-TAC and PSC member formation, makeup, and overall public outreach initiatives can be found in the Public Engagement Summary Appendix.